 If so, start making the necessary changes to lead a life that is in line with your values.

-#3.
-Take Time Before Deciding Whether To Say YES Or NO.
+#6.
+Take Time Before Deciding Whether To Say YES Or NO

-If you find yourself automatically saying yes for everything, you need to start taking some time and think about it before you give an answer.
+If you find yourself automatically saying yes to everything, you need to start taking some time and think about it before you give an answer.